burns-vaughan/azure-network-protocols/README.md

 Step 6: Observe RDP traffic<br>

 <h3>1.
 Create 2 virtual machines in Microsoft Azure</h3>
+The first step is to create 2 virtual machines in Azure.
+If you've never created a virtual machine in Azure before refer to this project I did that shows step by step how to do it.

+One should be running on Windows 10.
+The other should running on Linux Ubuntu.
+Ensure they are using the same virtual network.
+A virtual network will be created by default when you create your first VM.
+So, with the second VM ensure you select the virtual network that has been created.
+It should select it by default.
+Screenshot shown below:

 <h3>2.
 Observe ICMP traffic</h3>
 <h3>3.
 Observe SSH traffic</h3>
 <h3>4.
 Observe DHCP traffic</h3>